Last Updated: Oct 12, 2021

 The portions of the legislation regarding surprise billing are referred to as the No Surprises Act (Act).
 Most provisions of the Act take effect with the plan year for 2022.
 The Act required the promulgation of federal regulations to implement certain provisions.

 Surprise Billing Interim Final Rule Contains Patient Protections

-A fact sheet published by the Centers for Medicare and Medicaid Services (CMS) provided this summary:
+A fact sheet on this latest rule was published by the Centers for Medicare and Medicaid Services (CMS).